gaa101/jk-assignment/about.md

 ---
 layout: default
 title: About us
-description: list of the team members
+description: List of the team members
 ---

-# About Us.
+# About Us